Jobsity/ReactChallenge/README.md

 ## Mandatory features
  - Ability to add "*reminders*" (max.
 30 characters) for a day and time specified by the user.
 Also, include a city.
  - Ability to edit reminders - including changing text, city, day and time.
- - Add a weather service call from [OpenWeather](https://openweathermap.org/forecast16) and get the weather forecast (e.g. Rain) for the date of the calendar reminder based on the city.
+ - Add a weather service call from [MetaWeather](https://www.metaweather.com/), [AccuWeather](https://developer.accuweather.com/accuweather-forecast-api/apis/get/forecasts/v1/daily/5day/%7BlocationKey%7D) or [VisualCrossing](https://www.visualcrossing.com/weather/weather-data-services#/login) and get the weather forecast (e.g. Rain) for the date of the calendar reminder based on the city.

 ## Bonus (Optional)